-The exact actions a corporation’s owners must take will depend on where the business is located, whether it has employees, whether it issues shares of stock to its shareholders and other factors.
+The exact actions a corporation’s owners must take will depend on where the business is located, whether it has employees, or whether it issues shares of stock to its shareholders.
 Because things can get complicated legally and financially, it’s important for a corporation’s leadership to research everything that will be involved and get guidance from a trusted attorney, accountant, and tax advisor.

 If any necessary steps get missed when permanently shutting down a corporation, it could mean its owners will remain responsible for the ongoing business compliance tasks, filings, and fees such as annual reports, tax returns, business license and permit renewals, and more.
 A state will continue to expect a corporation and its owners to comply with all of its legal requirements until the company has been dissolved officially.

 Different states have different rules for ending a business entity’s existence, and a corporation’s bylaws should lay out details for how closing the business should be executed.
 While the specifics and the order of tasks may vary (that’s why I can’t emphasize enough the importance of talking with legal and tax professionals!), often, the general steps involved are similar.